PastIn Person

 Gordon McKay Professor of Computer Science at Harvard University

-Finale Doshi-Velez is a Gordon McKay Professor in Computer Science at the Harvard Paulson School of Engineering and Applied Sciences, focusing on the intersection of machine learning, healthcare, and interpretability.
+Finale Doshi-Velez is a Gordon McKay Professor in Computer Science at the Harvard Paulson School of Engineering and Applied Sciences.
+Her interests lie at the intersection of machine learning, healthcare, and interpretability.
+She has published widely, co-founded the Machine Learning for Healthcare Conference, and received an NSF Career Award and Sloan Fellowship.

 Professor, Faculty of Law; Director and Chair, Schwartz Reisman Institute at University of Toronto